Using T-money on an iPhone in Korea

 T-money iPhone sticker card

-T-Money sort of works on iPhones here, but for practical purposes, it really only works by one method: using an add-on sticker card.
+If you want the convenience that Android users take for granted with just tapping your iPhone on a subway turnstile reader or etc, you'll need a T-Money sticker card.
 This is a miniature version of a T-money card that literally sticks to the back of your phone.
 It looks like this:

 Tmoney Sticker Card (티머니 스티커카드) attached to iPhones.
 Image: Tmoney